 Brunswick Co.
 Sheriff’s Office looking for missing teenager

 BRUNSWICK COUNTY, N.C.
-(WECT) - The Brunswick County Sheriff’s Office has announced that it is looking for 15-year-old Mariah Stuart.
+(WECT) - The Brunswick County Sheriff’s Office announced just before 11 p.m. on Monday, Sept.
+11, that it is looking for 17-year-old Amanda Grace Foster.

-According to the sheriff’s office, Stuart was last seen in the area of Long Beach Road in Southport at around 9 p.m. on Saturday, Sept.
-9.
+According to the sheriff’s office, Foster was last seen in Sandy Creek at around 4:30 p.m.
+Monday travelling on foot in the direction of Joe Baldwin Drive.

-Authorities describe Stuart as being 5′1″ tall, weighing 115 pounds and having blue eyes with brown, shoulder-length hair.

-Stuart was last seen wearing a red tank top and red shorts.
+“Last seen wearing black pants, light pink spaghetti style undershirt, black bra, black and white plaid jacket, and tan boots,” the release states.

 Copyright 2023 WECT.
 All rights reserved.